faisalahmed11/sunnyside-agency-landing-page-solution/README.md

 ## Overview

 This is a practice based front end project, can be completed with vanilla HTML, CSS and js or using frameworks.
-This project is about building a simple responsive faq-accordion-card. favicon and icons are given, more importantly the finial design is also given.
+This project is about building a simple responsive social proof section master. favicon ,background-illustration,icons and other relative material is given, more importantly the finial design is also given.

 ### Screenshot